Editor Interface Navigation

 This toolbar at the bottom left allows you to control the view of your flow canvas.

-+/-: Increase or decrease the canvas zoom.- Center View (Expand Icon): Automatically adjusts the zoom and position so that your entire flow is visible on the screen.
++/-: Increases or decreases the canvas zoom.- Center View (Expand icon): Automatically adjusts zoom and position so your entire flow is visible on the screen.

-- Lock Flow (Lock Icon): Locks flow editing.
-You will not be able to move or delete components, but you will be able to run it in the Test Environment.
+- Lock Flow (Lock icon): Locks flow editing.
+You won’t be able to move or delete components, but you will still be able to run it in the Testing Environment.

-- Auto-layout (Arrows Icon): Automatically reorganizes your components on the canvas to follow a linear and orderly arrangement.
+- Auto-arrange (Arrows icon): Automatically reorganizes your components on the canvas to follow a linear and orderly layout.

-- Grid Mode (Activated): Forces components to align on a predefined grid.
+- Grid Mode (On): Forces components to align to a predefined grid.

-- Auto Mode (Deactivated): Allows you to move and position components with total freedom.
+- Auto Mode (Off): Allows you to move and position components with total freedom.

-- Add Note (Sheet Icon): Allows you to add sticky text notes directly on the canvas to document parts of your flow.
+- Add Note (Paper icon): Allows you to add sticky text notes directly on the canvas to document parts of your flow.